taocpp/taopq/doc/Design-Overview.md

 ### `tao::pq::result`

-Each execution of an SQL command returns a result instance.
+Each execution of an SQL command returns a result.
 A result is a non-modifiable container which contains either the number of rows affected by an INSERT/UPDATE/DELETE statement or any number of rows returned from a SELECT statement.
 It is usually clear which type of result is returned from a statement, in case of doubt (or for a more generic result handler), you can call `has_rows_affected()`.

 ### `tao::pq::row`